invertase/jet/README.md

 These projects use Jet to test their modules:

-- [React Native Firebase](https://github.com/invertase/react-native-firebase): A well tested feature rich Firebase implementation for React Native, supporting both iOS & Android platforms for 12+ Firebase modules (including a feature rich Notifications implementation) 🔥
+- [React Native Firebase](https://github.com/invertase/react-native-firebase): 🔥 A well tested feature rich modular Firebase implementation for React Native.
+Supports both iOS & Android platforms for over 15 Firebase services.

 Submit a PR to add your project here.